Komori Seikatsu Kōjō Club: Plot

-Komori is an ordinary, middle-aged business executive who is fed up with people walking all over him.
+Komori is an ordinary, middle-aged business executive tired of being walked over by others.
 Neither his family nor his coworkers have any respect for him.
-One fateful day while riding the train, a woman falsely accuses him of groping her, causing Komori to have his first violent outburst.
-From that moment, he decides to wield his own brand of justice and becomes determined to free his community of crime.
+One fateful day, while riding the train, a woman falsely accuses him of groping her, causing Komori to have his first violent outburst.
+Following this incident, he decides to take justice into his own hands and aims to rid his community of crime.
 Soon afterwards, people begin to idolize him and his work.